|

 Genesis 19: 4 But before they could go to bed, the men of the city surrounded the house - young and old, everyone from every neighborhood of S'dom.
 5 They called Lot and said to him, "Where are the men who came to stay with you tonight?
 Bring them out to us!
 We want to have sex with them!"

-"We want to have sex with them."
+Hmmm ..."We want to have sex with them."
 People - this type of behavior is with us today!
-The Bible tells us that the Son of Man (Yeshua) would return when the world was once again as it was in the days of Noah (Matthew 24:37-39; Luke 17:26-27)....Judging from everything that is happening today, it won't be long before Yeshua returns to snatch the world and its peoples out of the hands of Satan!
-This is why it is so important for people to "get themselves right with God" now....
+The Bible tells us that the Son of Man (Yeshua) would return when the world was once again as it was in the days of Noah (Matthew 24:37-39; Luke 17:26-27)....Judging by everything that is happening today, it won't be long before Yeshua returns to snatch the world and its peoples out of the hands of Satan!
+This is why it is so important for people to "get themselves right with God" now!

-Atheists love to use these particular passages to show that we have a "mean" God and that believers can be "perverts" because in Genesis 19:6-8 we see Lot offering his virgin daughters to the throng who demanded to have sex with the angels.
-"What kind of a man would offer his virgin daughters to a gang of sex-crazed men?" one lady wrote to The Refiner's Fire.
+Atheists love to use these particular passages to show that we have a "mean" God and that believers can be "perverts" and "hypocrites" because in Genesis 19:6-8 we see Lot offering his virgin daughters to the throng who demanded to have sex with the angels.
+"What kind of a man would offer his virgin daughters to a gang of sex-crazed men?" one atheist asked of our website, The Refiner's Fire.

 Moving on in Genesis 19, we find that YHWH spared Lot and his wife and two daughters by allowing them to leave Sodom, and He said they were not to look behind them once they left.
 Unfortunately, Lot's wife did, and she immediately turned into a pillar of salt (Genesis 19:26).